johnprg/Legit/README.md

 | Decision Tree  | 0.950764       | 0.893939         |
 | Bayes          | 0.957055       | 0.983030         |

 The relatively poor performance of the Decision Tree models in both cross tests is symptomatic of overtraining.
-Because of the outstanding results for the Large model trained Logistic Regression, I'm using that as my classifier.
+Because of the outstanding results for the Large model trained Logistic Regression, I'm using that as my single layer classifier.

 ##### Parameters
 Logistic Regression